turbot/pipes-docs/docs/integrations/azure.md

 *If you delete an integration, all of its associated folders and connections will be deleted and removed from all workspaces.
 This action is not reversible!*

 Navigate to the **Integrations** page for the appropriate resource:
-- To configure an Azure integration for your **Tenant**, click the double arrow button from the tenant switcher at the top of the Pipes console, select your tenant, and then select **Tenant Settings**.
+- To delete an Azure integration for your **Tenant**, click the double arrow button from the tenant switcher at the top of the Pipes console, select your tenant, and then select **Tenant Settings**.
 This option will only be visible in a custom tenant for which you are a [tenant owner](people#tenant-roles).
 Once you've selected your tenant, go to the **Integrations** tab to manage the integrations for the tenant.
-- To configure an Azure integration for your **Organization**, click the double arrow button from the organization switcher at the top of the page and select the organization from the dropdown.
+- To delete an Azure integration for your **Organization**, click the double arrow button from the organization switcher at the top of the page and select the organization from the dropdown.
 Once you've selected your organization, go to the **Integrations** tab to manage the integrations for the organization.

 Go to the **Advanced** page and click the **Delete Integration** button.